 The first year (PGY-1) includes five months of surgical training tailored toward neurosurgical relevance; three-months rotation in neuro-critical care; one-month rotation in trauma and a three-months rotation in basic neuroscience.
 During the the next 6 years, residents receive a variety of required neurosurgical training that includes, for example:

-• PGY-2, 12 months neurosurgery at UC Irvine Health Medical Center
+• PGY-2: 12 months neurosurgery at UC Irvine Health Medical Center

-• PGY-3, 9 months neurosurgery at UC Irvine Health Medical Center; 3 endovascular neurosurgery at UC Irvine Health Medical Center
+• PGY-3: 7 months neurosurgery at UC Irvine Health Medical Center; 3 months endovascular neurosurgery at UC Irvine Health Medical Center; 2 months of stereotactic radiosurgery (gamma knife); 2 months of stereotactic radiosurgery at UC Irvine Health Medical Center

-• PGY-4, 6 months pediatric neurosurgery at Childrens Hospital of Orange County; 2 months of stereotactic radiosurgery at San Antonio Regional Hospital; 1 month of neuro-oncology; and 3 months clinical neurosurgery at Tibor Rubin Veterans Affairs Medical Center - Long Beach
+• PGY-4: 6 months pedia;tric neurosurgery at Childrens Hospital of Orange County; 6 months at Tibor Rubin Veterans Affairs Medical Center - Long Beach

 Beginning with the PGY-2-7 year, residents are expected to prepare and submit at least one manuscript annually for peer review publication.